Frequently Asked Questions

 Can I get help if I need it?

 Yes.
 We are available to help you and can answer simple questions via our contact form.
-For complex questions that require significant time and effort to answer, we offer consultations at the rate of $280 an hour billed in 15 minute increments.
-You approve any additional charges in advance.
+For the rare, complex questions that require significant time and effort to answer, we offer individual consultations at an hourly rate approved by you in advance.
 Either way, don’t hesitate to ask any questions.
-Our mission is to get you covered and we are here to help you.
+Our mission is to help you get covered and we are here to help you.

 Learn about Insurance